Soft Tissue Injuries Can Disrupt Your Life

 After diagnosing them, doctors may send some injury patients home to rest, apply ice, use compression, and elevate the injured body part—known as the RICE treatment.
 If an injury does not heal with the RICE treatment, a patient may need physical therapy to strengthen the soft tissue.

 People with torn soft tissue may need surgery to repair the tear.
 This can mean weeks or months of not being able to use that body part.
 This can mean time off from work and lost income due to the injury.

 A New London Personal Injury Law Firm May Help You

 Soft tissue injuries can result in medical bills, lost wages, pain and suffering, and more.
 If another person caused your accident, hold them liable for your losses.
-To learn about your rights and options, please call the personal injury attorneys at Polito & Associates for a free consultation.
+To learn about your rights and options, please call the personal injury attorneys at Polito & Harrington for a free consultation.
 Call today at (860) 447-3300 or contact us online.